 The gene mutation that causes achondrogenesis type II is caused by so called autosomal dominant change in the COL2A1 gene.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
 Most cases of achondrogenesis type II are caused by a new (de novo) mutation in the COL2A1 gene, which means that risk for the parents of an affected infant to get another child with the same disease is not higher then 1%.
 This gene encodes collagen type II.
 Collagen is one of the most abundant proteins in the body and a major building block of connective tissue, which is the material between cells of the body that gives the tissue form and strength.
 There are many different types of collagen, which are indicated by Roman numerals.
 Collagen type II is most prevalent in cartilage and the jelly-like fluid that fills the center of the eye (vitreous).
 Collagen is also found in bone.

 Achondrogenesis affect males and females in equal numbers.
-The prevalence of achondrogenesis type IA and type IB is unknown.
+Achondrogenesis type IA and type IB are very rare disorders and prevalence for them is unknown.
 Achondrogenesis type II occurs in approximately 1/40,000-1/60,000 newborns.

 Achondrogenesis is diagnosed by physical features, X-ray (radiographic) findings and examination of tissue samples under a microscope (histology).
-Biochemical tests and molecular genetic tests can be used to confirm the diagnosis.
+Molecular genetic tests for mutations in the SLC26A2 gene can be used to confirm the diagnosis of achondrogenesis type 1B.

 Prenatal diagnosis of achondrogenesis by ultrasound is possible after 14-15 weeks gestation.
 Prenatal diagnosis by chorionic villus sampling (10-12 weeks gestation) or amniocentesis (15-18 weeks gestation) is possible if the specific gene mutations have been identified in a family member.